to8toFE/puppeteer-domkit/README.md

 # puppeteer-domkit

-### A toolkit for DOM operation with puppeteer in nodejs environment, make you write less and do more, which also improve test case development efficiency
+### A toolkit for DOM operation with puppeteer in nodejs environment, which greatly improves test case development efficiency

 ## Why
-I got tired of writing so many callbacks for DOM operations with api of puppeteer.
+I got tired of writing so many callbacks for DOM operations with puppeteer api.

 ## Installation
 ```javascript
 npm install puppeteer-domkit --save-dev
 ```

-> This project contains typings files, just enjoy with TypeScript.
+> This project already contains typings files

 ## Usage